bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 Naturally, at the point when the unit is rebooted any ssh sessions to the Seagate Central will be disconnected.

+The unit should take about 3 or 4 minutes to reboot.
+The indicator light on the top of the system should show a solid green.
+After the LED has been solid green for about 1 minute, try to re-establish an ssh connection to the newly upgraded Seagate Central.
+If you cannot re-establish a connection or if the green LED does not go solid then manually power cycle the unit by disconnecting the power for a few seconds and trying again.

-After the unit has rebooted re-establish an ssh connection to the newly upgraded Seagate Central and issue the following command to confirm that the unit has loaded the new kernel.
+After re-connecting to the unit via ssh, issue the following command to confirm that the unit has loaded the new kernel.

      uname -a

 The output should indicate that the version of the running kernel is now 5.x.x-sc and that SMP functionality is enabled, as per the following sample output.